 - Autism Spectrum Disorder (ASD)

 Data shows Paxil users who become pregnant have twice the risk of giving birth to baby with birth defects versus mothers using other antidepressants.
-Many of the babies born after exposed to Paxil had heart defects.
-Some were also born with an addiction to the drug.
+Some infants were also born with an addiction to the drug and experienced serotonin withdrawal syndrome after birth.
 Mothers who used Paxil during the final few months before giving birth were at a greater risk of giving birth to babies with an addiction to the drug.